JonesN3/spotify_terminal/README.md

 As of now it supports adding playlists to a play queue by using name or index number of the playlist.
 The queue can be shuffled.
 You can also search for songs or select a spesific song in a playlist and add those to the queue.
 The play queue, playlists, and the playlist rootlist are printable.
+All operations are given as a plain text command, with additional queries when needed.

 Dependencies
 ------------